cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

   <div> <div style="width: 350px; margin-top: 50px; margin-bottom: 80px; margin-left: 600px" class="sticky" id="stickyElement"> <img src="/images/tp-4/plots_ps_paper.png" alt="paper"> </div> </div>

 - Tables
   - *Benchmarks:* All tables, from table 1 to 4, are benchmarks that compare several state-of-the-art models as well as bicubic on different upscaling factors and shows that on both image and video ESPCN (their model) outperforms every other model by a significan margin.
 Remember that the scale is still logarithmic since this is measuring PSNR, so even a small difference is actually quite significative.
+We notice that they have chosen a comprehensive enough list of image (Timofte, Set5, Set14, BSD300, BSD500, ImageNet) and video (Xiph, Ultra Video Group) datasets.

 ### Summarize the First Pass